 ASOTA maintains a schedule of deadlines for students writing theses, doctoral projects, and dissertations.
 The schedule is updated yearly and is available in Canvas in the MM/DMA course.
 The proposal must be defended at least one semester before the dissertation defense.
-The last day to defend the doctoral dissertation for a Fall 2020 graduation is October 11, and March 19 for Spring 2021 graduation.
+Dissertation defenses will only be held in the fall and spring semesters.
+The last day to defend the doctoral dissertation is April 7 for Spring 2021 graduation.